- The National Trails

 There are 15 National Trails.
 Walkers can enjoy them all, cyclists and horse riders can enjoy the Pennine Bridleway and the South Downs Way, as well as sections of the other Trails.
 In total, England and Wales have around 2,500 miles (4,000 Km) of National Trail.

-The England Coast Path will be the newest (and longest) National Trail when it is complete.
-The first section has been created in Weymouth and more sections are due to open in 2014.
+The England Coast Path will be the newest (and longest) National Trail when it is complete in 2020.
+The first section few sections are now open and more will be opening over the next few months.

 Download 'The Best Trails in England and Wales' leaflet (pdf) to find out more about the National Trails.